Laura-Poitou/Color_Mixing/README.md

 # Color_Mixing

-A game to learn colors obtained by the primary color mixing coded with HTML, CSS and JavaScript Vanilla
+Is a game to learn colors obtained by the primary colors mixing coded with HTML, CSS and JavaScript Vanilla.